-Stationary: Stationary must be purchased from ESU Printing Services.
+Stationary: Stationary must be purchased from ESU contract.

 Subscriptions: Subscriptions must be in the University’s name, must have beginning and ending dates, and can only be paid in the fiscal year in which they begin.

-Telephone: For service on present equipment or to obtain new service, contact Technology and Computing Services x5102.
+Telephone: For service on present equipment or to obtain new service, contact IT x5102.

-Only original invoices should be approved.
+Only original invoices should be sent for processing.
 Payment cannot be made from a statement.
-If the original invoice is lost, indicate that on the copy being approved.
-If grant funds are involved, send to Research and Grants; otherwise send to Accounts Payable.
+If grant funds are involved, invoices will be sent to Research and Grants; otherwise invoices are sent to Accounts Payable.